Bangladesh national football team: Emergence (1971–1980)

-Aside from competing in the 1976 King's Cup, Bangladesh remained inactive until 1978, when Werner Bickelhaupt was appointed as the country's first foreign coach.
-The team experienced internal conflict going into the 1978 Asian games in Bangkok, as the captaincy was stripped off the senior most player Monwar Hossain Nannu of Abahani and handed over to Shahidur Rahman Shantoo from Mohammedan SC, seven players from Abahani including Nannu quit the team in protest.
-The much depleted Bangladesh team struggled in the tournament losing to both Malaysia and India.
-Following this incident, the federation attempted to pick captains outside the two Dhaka giants for the next few years.
-In March 1979, the 1980 AFC Asian Cup qualifiers began on home soil and surprisingly considering that this was their first time taking part in a qualifying tournament, Bangladesh guided by local trainer Anwar Hossain, opened their campaign with draws against Afghanistan and Qatar.
-The team then went on to claim only their second ever victory by defeating the Afghans 3–2, which was eventually enough for them to qualify for the main event.
+Aside from competing in the 1976 King's Cup, Bangladesh remained largely inactive until 1978, when Werner Bickelhaupt was appointed as the country's first foreign coach.
+The team faced internal conflict ahead of the 1978 Asian Games in Bangkok, as the captaincy initially handed to Monwar Hossain Nannu of Dhaka Abahani was eventually given to Shahidur Rahman Shantoo of rival club Mohammedan.
+In protest, seven Abahani players, including Nannu, quit the squad.
+The depleted and inexperienced team struggled in the tournament, losing 0–1 to Malaysia and 0–3 to India.

-The 1980 AFC Asian Cup was held in September in Kuwait, and Bangladesh were grouped with defending champions Iran as well as North Korea, Syria and China.
-The team now coached by Abdur Rahim, opened the tournament respectably with a narrow 3–2 defeat against North Korea.
-Their goals came from Kazi Salahuddin and Ashrafuddin Ahmed Chunnu.
-They also held on well against Syria, losing 0–1.
-However, the next couple of games saw Bangladesh being embarrassed 7–0 and 6–0 respectively, by Iran and China, finishing the tournament bottom of their table.
-Bangladesh continued their continental exploits, as a goal from Badal Roy against Malaysia at the 1982 Asian Games, gave the team their first ever win in Asia's biggest stage at the time.
-Despite all their early success, the team would see a slump in form, failing to qualify for the 1984 AFC Asian Cup and also endured a painful defeat to Nepal in the 1984 South Asian Games final.
+The 1980 AFC Asian Cup qualifiers began on home soil on 1 March 1979, and under coaches Anwar Hossain and Anjam Hossain, Bangladesh opened with draws against Afghanistan and Qatar before securing a 3–2 victory over Afghanistan in the penultimate match, which was enough to qualify for the main tournament.
+At the 1980 AFC Asian Cup in Kuwait, coached by the veteran Abdur Rahim, Bangladesh was drawn with Iran, North Korea, Syria, and China.
+They began the tournament respectably with a narrow 3–2 loss to North Korea, with goals from Kazi Salahuddin and Ashrafuddin Ahmed Chunnu, and a 0–1 defeat to Syria.
+However, the remaining games saw Bangladesh suffer 7–0 and 6–0 defeats, respectively, to Iran and China, which saw them finish bottom of their group.